Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate

 For our training-free methods, these metrics are computed between uncertainty and the error from the \emph{original} model (without perturbation), because we will still use the original model for prediction.
-For training-required methods such as MC-dropout (i.e. MC-drop$^2$ in Table~\ref{Tab:correlation with error})~\citep{gal2016dropout}, deep ensemble~\citep{deepensemble} and log likelihood maximization (LLM)~\citep{zhang2019reducing, poggi2020uncertainty}, the mean of output samples are used as prediction.
+For training-required methods such as MC-dropout (i.e. MC-drop$^2$ in Table~\ref{Tab:correlation with error})~\citep{gal2016dropout}, deep ensemble~\citep{deepensemble} and \textcolor{black}{log likelihood maximization} (LLM)~\citep{zhang2019reducing, poggi2020uncertainty}, the mean of output samples are used as prediction.
 Meanwhile, we also evaluate another MC-dropout variant, denoted as MC-drop$^1$, where the output of the original model is used as prediction, to be consistent with training-free methods.
 The evaluation results using metrics described above are shown in Table~\ref{Tab:correlation with error} and Table~\ref{Tab: depth estimation: correlation with error}.
-The evaluations between uncertainty and $L_2$ loss are shown in Appendix \secref{sec: Performance L2 loss}.

-\textbf{Qualitative Results.} \figref{fig:variance_map} shows some qualitative results for an example image in the SR task.
-We can see that the variance maps generated in our task are consistent to the level of ambiguity.
-Specifically, in our methods, high variance occurs in areas with high randomness and high frequency.
-For the depth estimation task shown in \figref{fig:variance_map_depth}, high variance usually occurs in the area with high spatial resolution and large depth.
-As expected, these high-variance areas usually correspond to large prediction error.